malabaclado/predicting-stock-volatility-using-Python/README.md

 This project demonstrates how to predict stock volatility using Python.
 It pulls historical stock prices from the TwelveData API, stores the data in a SQLite database, trains an ARCH (Autoregressive Conditional Heteroskedasticity) model for volatility prediction, and deploys the model via a FastAPI web service.
 This work is inspired by a project from the WorldQuant Applied Data Science program.

-The project is designed for data science enthusiasts interested in financial modeling, time series analysis, and machine learning deployment.
-It assumes basic familiarity with Python, but newcomers will find guidance below.

 ### Prerequisites